The big spring clean

 Spring cleaning has traditionally been about deep cleaning your home, but a little effort throughout the year will mean there’s less work come springtime.
 If you’re someone who’d really rather be doing anything but cleaning, then try to treat this next part as exercise with extra benefits… the more effort you put in, the more you’ll get out.

 Like washing a car, it makes sense to clean from the top down so, starting with upstairs, work your way around the house cleaning one room at a time.
 Bathrooms and kitchens require a slight variation on the theme, but for most rooms, the routine will remain essentially the same, so get the radio or your favourite tunes on and enjoy the workout

 - For general dusting, try using a damp, clean microfibre cloth which really grabs the dust without the need for spray and, for radiators and any hidden expanses of skirting behind heavier items of furniture, try using our flexible duster, Flatmate.

-- Get your windows gleaming on the inside so you can make the most of the sunshine without seeing smears and, while you’re nearby, give blinds and curtain poles a quick flick with the duster or blind cleaner to pick up any offending dust.
+- Get your windows gleaming on the inside so you can make the most of the sunshine without seeing smears and, while you’re nearby, give blinds and curtain poles a quick wipe with the duster to pick up any offending dust.